RaghavendraGaleppa/FourNodeDistributedArchitecture/README.md

 - Peer (Node)
 	- A Peer is a unanimous node, which is independently in itself both client and server.
 	- A Peer does not need to be dependent some central system to function.
-	- TODO: Try if you can convert your mobile phone into a peer.

-	**Implementation**

 	- For now I will implement peer's as just sockets which are bound to different ports on the same machine.